- 197 Tests

 Aptitude tests may be administered in the assessment centre if needed.
 The questions may be related to the work domain with multiple answer options where you will be asked to choose the correct one.
 There are different types of aptitude tests based on the skills they are designed to test.
 For instance, a verbal reasoning test is used to measure your comprehension skills.
 A numerical reasoning test will help evaluate your mathematical expertise.
 A situational judgment test will help assess how well you can tackle a work-related problem.
 Inductive reasoning, logical reasoning, and error checking are other aptitude tests that can also be administered to you.
 Each of these tests usually requires expertise in different skills and you can develop your aptitude test skills by studying, learning, practising, and acquiring new knowledge.

 You should be well-versed with different types of questions that may be presented in the personality tests to pass them.
 Mathematical and numerical tests may contain questions that may be of the same level as high school, but you may have not practised them for many years and so your score may go down.
-Having knowledge of revising formulas, percentages, unit conversions and fractions may assist a lot while taking the test.
+Knowing revising formulas, percentages, unit conversions and fractions may assist a lot while taking the test.

 Verbal and comprehension tests require good knowledge of words.
 So, brushing up your vocabulary and taking a few sample tests will help you in performing well in them.
 Being aware of topics and exercising them for tests such as group, role-play and situational judgment tests will boost your chance of scoring well in them.
 Moreover, regular practice will improve your logical and analytical thinking and increase your efficiency.